elastic/kibana/FUNCTIONS.md

 Argument | Accepts | Description
 --- | --- | ---
 label | *string* | Legend value for series.
-You can use %s to reference to current label.
+You can use $1, $2, etc, in the string to match up with the regex capture groups
+regex | *string* | A regex with capture group support

 #### .legend()
 Set the position and style of the legend on the plot